truj/midica/build_helper/README.md

 https://github.com/Abnaxos/pegdown-doclet

 ## Java Version
-Currently the source is compliant with Java version 1.7 or higher.
+The source is compliant with Java version 1.8 or higher.

-However as a developer you need Java Development Kit 1.8 or higher in order to execute the unit tests as they are written in JUnit 5.
 ## Unit Tests

 Given your output directory for class files is the **bin** folder, you can execute the unit tests like this: